IBM/build-an-elearning-portal-with-watson-media/README.md

 - Restrict domains where the video can be embedded.
 - Build a web application with authentication to access the channels using the APIs provided by Watson Media.

+The Scope of this Code Pattern is limited to following capabilities. **However, the Solutions can be scaled to accommodate a lot more functionalities andd capabilities through the Services, Products, Solutions and APIs provided by Watson Media.**

 ### Flow

 ![architecture](doc/src/images/architecture.png)

-1. Admin requests to authorizes app in `/admin`
+1. Admin requests to authorizes the app
-2. App redirects admin to IBM OAuth2.0 portal.
+2. App is authorized by the IBM OAuth2.0 portal.
 3. Node Server receives Auth token from Watson Media.
 4. App requests server for the auth token
 5. App uses auth token to create dashboard for user on runtime.
-6. User logs in and accesses content.
+6. User logs in and accesses content published on Watson Media.

 ### Included components